Nour61/Melani-Modpack/README.md

 ## Optional steps

 Still low on FPS?
 This corner is reserved for the perfectionist or the one on a low budget.
-(Coming Soon!!
-Don't forget!!)
+(Still a work-in-progress, feel free to PR any tips for performance 😉)

+**Clean up your machine**
+- Remove anything unwanted and kill everything that is running, pretty straight forward right.